rosejcday/migraine_tracking/dev_articles/Tracking Migraines with SMS.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/2bck9yiv5wg8u4wa3821.png)

+**3 April 2020**

 Happy Friday!
 I am excited to try something new and begin working with Twilio's APIs.

 ## Category - Engaging Engagements

 I am focusing on two categories during this hackathon: Engaging Engagements and Interesting Integrations.

 **Engaging Engagements** looks at developing applications that a company could implement to better engage with their customers or to manage their business and **Interesting Integrations** focuss on the integration of Twilio with at least one other API.